GitMeep/Classroom-Bot/README.md

 ### Mute
 Mute everyone in a voice channel except teachers.
 Useful for when students won't be quiet.
 Discord does also have a priority speaker feature which might be used instead.

-### PubChem lookup
-Look up safety information and chemical properties of a compound on PubChem.

 ### Multilingual
-Classroom Bot supports multiple languages, currently
+Classroom Bot supports multiple languages, currently:
  - English
  - Dutch
  - Danish
  - German
+ - Portuguese
+ - Spanish
+ - Thai
+ - French

 Don't see your language?
 You can help translating by [contacting me](https://discord.gg/dqmTAZY).
 ### Your idea here